-Jeannine M. Kenney is a partner in Hausfeld’s Washington D.C. office, licensed in both Pennsylvania and the District of Columbia.
+Jeannine M. Kenney is a partner in Hausfeld’s Philadelphia office, licensed in both Pennsylvania and the District of Columbia.

 Jeannine’s practice focuses primarily on private enforcement of federal and state antitrust laws.
 She was named a Rising Star in antitrust litigation in 2015 and 2016, an honor awarded to fewer than five percent of practitioners in the state.